streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 <Cloud src="https://doc-guide-widgets-change-parameters-solution.streamlit.app/?embed=true" height="250"/>

 The `update_value()` helper function is actually doing two things.
 On the surface, it's making sure there are no inconsistent changes to the parameters values as described.
-Importantly however, it's interrupting the widget clean-up process.
+Importantly, it's also interrupting the widget clean-up process.
 When the min or max value of the widget changes, Streamlit sees it as a new widget on rerun.
 Without saving a value to `st.session_state.a`, the value would be thrown out and replaced by the "new" widget's default value.